 About Naples Community Orchestra

-Max Rabinovitsj, NCO Artistic Director for eight seasons will conduct the season opener.
-Three outstanding guest conductors; Radu Paponiu, Artis Naples, and Kyle Szabo, FGCU, round out the classical programs, Jodie DeSalvo returns to close the season with two Pops performances.
+2022 brought a season of outstanding guest conductors, virtuous soloists, and programs of beloved classical and favorite popular music as a transition to a new Artistic Director.
+Max Rabinovitsj, NCO Artistic Director for eight seasons conducted the season opener.
+Three outstanding guest conductors, Radu Paponiu, Artis-Naples, and Kyle Szabo, FGCU, rounded out the classical programs; Jodie DeSalvo returned to close the season with two Pops performances.

-Naples Community Orchestra is pleased to introduce its Community Partnership with Artis Naples.
+Naples Community Orchestra introduced its Community Partnership with Artis-Naples.
 The partnership provides NCO with musician and conductor talent, and event and rehearsal space.
-Artis Naples’ recognition demonstrates both the level of excellence our orchestra has achieved, and Artis Naples’ commitment to community organizations like ours.
+Artis-Naples’ recognition demonstrates both the level of excellence our orchestra has achieved, and Artis-Naples’ commitment to community organizations.

 2014 to 2021– Max Rabinovitsj